Agnieszka Aya Marczyk is Director of the Education Program and a 2019 Templeton-Novakovic Fellow at the Foreign Policy Research Institute.

-Her research explores inquiry-based learning in high school history classrooms.
-She collaborates with teachers and historians to create curricular materials that invite students to engage in critical analysis of historical arguments and evidence.
-She offers professional development workshops for teachers, and works with schools and districts to help make rigorous inquiry-based instruction available to all students.
+Her current research explores inquiry-based learning in high school history classrooms.
+She collaborates with teachers, school districts, and historians to develop and test curricular materials that invite students to engage in critical analysis of historical arguments and evidence.

 Prior to joining FPRI, she taught interdisciplinary history courses at Penn, at the Center for Advanced Studies in the Humanities at Jagiellonian University, and at Collegium Civitas in Warsaw, Poland.
 She is a recipient of two student-nominated teaching awards and has collaborated with the Penn Center for Teaching and Learning to design and implement pedagogical trainings for graduate students.
 Her work has been supported by fellowships from the Fulbright-Hays program, the American Council of Learned Societies, and the Woodrow Wilson Center, among others.
 She holds a Bachelor of Arts from Brown University, a Master of Science in experimental cognitive psychology from Bucknell University, and a PhD in European intellectual history from the University of Pennsylvania.